Architecture

 • The VM register file uses tagged TGocciaRegister values internally; hot scalar kinds stay unboxed until they cross an object/runtime boundary.

-• Arrays, objects, classes, promises, and functions are shared between interpreter and bytecode mode.
+• Arrays, objects, classes, promises, and functions are shared between interpreter mode and bytecode mode.

 • Sparse arrays use a dedicated hole sentinel.